-SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUA TE COURSE CODE PTH_W03 SEMESTER OPTIONAL MODULE WINTER COURSE TITLE BIOSTATISTICS 5 e.g. lectures, laboratory exercises, etc. If the credits are awarded G CREDITS (ECTS) l ECTURES 2 4 Add rows if necessary.
-The organisation of teaching and the teaching methods used are described in detail at (d). - COURSE TYPE general background, special background, specialised general knowledge, skills development Specialised knowledge -skills development PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134
+SCHOOL HEALTH REHAB HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUA TE COURSE CODE PTH_W03 PTH_W03 SEMESTER OPTIONAL MODULE WINTER ER COURSE TITLE BIOSTATISTICS e.g. lectures, laboratory exe CHING ACTIVITIES If for separate components of the course, bry exercises, etc. If the credits are awarded ourse, give the weekly teaching hours and HOURS (ECTS) 1 ECTURES 2 4 Add rows if necessary.
+The organisation of teaching and the teaching methods used are described in detail at (d).
+COURSE TYPE general background, special background, specialised general knowledge, skills development Specialised knowledge -skills development PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134

 The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
-Consult Appendix A

-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes - The purpose of the course is:
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes